Project Thanksgiving Toasty Toes

 MDJH Walk to Breakfast

 Well, the weather wasn’t up to an outdoor walk, but students got a change to move about as homerooms walked laps in the gym.
 This was followed by a breakfast of muffins and fresh fruit, all served by our MDJH Breakfast Club volunteers.
-Students were asked to bring in a twonie to help raise funds… Continue reading MDJH Walk to Breakfast
+Students were asked to bring in a twonie to help raise funds to keep our Breakfast Club going, and they rose to the challenge.
+Way to go, Grizzlies!

 Walk to Breakfast – Friday, October 18

 We are having our Kids Eat Smart Walk to Breakfast tomorrow, Friday, rain or shine.
 If it is raining, students will walk around the gym instead of Kenny’s Pond.
 We will all enjoy a muffin and a fresh fruit breakfast.
-A huge thank you to Chartwells for providing muffins to our staff and students for… Continue reading Walk to Breakfast – Friday, October 18
+A huge thank you to Chartwells for providing muffins to our staff and students for this important initiative.

 Cricket at MDJH